 Anyway- Vanessa created this recipe.. so here she is to tell you all about it:

-Making the vegan shortcrust pastry is actually incredibly easy – just replace the butter with a vegan butter or margarine, or you could even use coconut oil.
+Making the vegan shortcrust pastry base for this is actually incredibly easy – just replace the butter with a vegan butter or margarine, or you could even use coconut oil.
 Instead of eggs to help the pastry bind, I’ve added a bit of milled linseed (also known as flaxseed).
 You can buy linseed milled, or just buy regular linseed and mill it yourself in a blender or food processor.
 The orange in the pastry isn’t too overpowering, but just gives a little orange essence edge to the dish which brings out the chocolate flavour brilliantly.
 You can add more orange rind if you want a more intense taste or none at all (if for some reason you inexplicably don’t like chocolate & orange together)

 To bake-it’s ideal to use a loose base flan or quiche tin, as this makes it easy to pop the whole pie out, and it looks so pretty for presentation.
 But if you don’t have a loose tin and just have a solid based tin, it works just fine, you just can’t take the whole thing out at once.

 To decorate, well, no decoration is necessary as it may get eaten up very quickly by friends and family!
 But broken pecans, chocolate shavings or some orange rind will work beautifully.
 When I made this at Louise’s I was lucky enough to have her pop into her fabulous garden and pick some edible flowers for the ultimate pretty look.